liminxiong6/aws-cloud-practitioner-learning-labs/cloud-practitioner/Leveraging the AWS Global Infrastructure/README.md

 5. Use Distribution domain name to access the resources in S3 (or cached version)

 ## AWS Local Zones
-1. Go to EC2 -> Choose Region: Europe (Ireland) eu-west-1 -> Account attributes : Zones (Only have availability zone)
+1. Go to EC2 -> Choose Region: Europe (Ireland) eu-west-1 -> EC2 Dashboard: Settings : Zones (Only have availability zone)
-2. Change Region to US East (N.Virginia) -> Have Local Zones: US East(Boston) : Want the Boston users have low-latency access -> Manage : Enabled -> Update zone group
+2. Change Region to US East (N.Virginia) -> Have Local Zones: US East(Boston) : Want the Boston users have low-latency access -> Actions: Opt in: Enable zone group
-3. Launch a instance -> Create a new subnet: name - "boston-subnet", availability zone - "us-east-1-bos-1a" -> IPv5 CIDR block - "172.31.96.0/20" -> So now extend the VPC to local zone (deploy EC2 instances close to the users)
+3. Launch a instance -> Create a new subnet: name - "boston-subnet", availability zone - "us-east-1-bos-1a" -> IPv4 subnet CIDR block - "172.31.96.0/20" -> Choose the created subnet -> So now extend the VPC to local zone (deploy EC2 instances close to the users)